veertuinc/anka-docs/content/en/docs/Anka Virtualization/nested-virtualization.md

   Running Docker and other types of virtualization within your Anka VMs
 ---

-Starting in Anka 2.5.0, Nested Virtualization has received a large refactor and expanded support.
+Starting in Anka 2.5.0, Nested Virtualization has received a large refactor and expanded support. **It is now enabled by default.**

 ## System Requirements